Cluster and Node Management

 logger_name | string | Use ALL for the root logging configuration.
 Otherwise, the logger_name parameter can be any string specifying a logger name for all nodes in the provided cluster. |

-logger_level | string | The level of severity to be assigned to the logger_name logger_level must be one of the following options: 'EDEBUG' | 'DEBUG' | 'VERBOSE' | 'INFO' | 'WARN' | 'ERROR' See the Error Monitoring page for more details on log levels.
+logger_level | string | The level of severity to be assigned to the logger_name. logger_level must be one of the following options: 'EDEBUG' | 'DEBUG' | 'VERBOSE' | 'INFO' | 'WARN' | 'ERROR' See the Log Monitoring page for more details on log levels.
 To reset a logger to the default log level (INFO), use the RESET keyword. |

 Examples

-The following example alters the log level at the cluster scope.
+This example alters the log level at the cluster scope.
 This sets the query log level for all nodes in the cluster to DEBUG.

 This example resets the log level for the query logger for the entire cluster.